juvu/DayTrade-SwingTrade/TradingTickers.md

 	*  Can be mitigated by using off shore brokers
 * *2.5 Rule* for each dollar being used to short, 2.5x in capital must be put up
 * *Short Sell Restriction* prevents a stock to be shorted into up tick  on the day if it drops over 10%
-* Platform Features that are important - Level 2,
+* Platform Features that are important - Level 2, T&S, Hotkeys, Scanners

+## Brokers
+* Suretrader: offShore
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE2MTgwMTk3NCwxNzU3MDM2Nzk5LC0yMD
+eyJoaXN0b3J5IjpbLTE1NjMxOTg3MiwxNzU3MDM2Nzk5LC0yMD
 g4NzQ2NjEyXX0=
 -->